Ipswich Margaret Catchpole

 Footnote

-Initially a model priosoner, she met up with Laud again in prison and planned an escape with him.
+Initially a model prisoner, she met up with Laud again in prison and planned an escape with him.
 Laud fired upon the authorities during the escape and was killed.
 Catchpole was taken back to prison and again condemned to death.
 This sentence was also commuted to transportation to New South Wales for life.
-She arrived in Sydney on the Nile on 15 December 1801 and served 7 years of her sentence before having a pardon.
+She arrived in Sydney on 15 December 1801 and served 7 years of her sentence before receiving a pardon.
 She continued to live in Australia and died on 13 May 1819 after catching influenza from a shepherd she was nursing, and was buried at Richmond, New South Wales.
 In 1841 the Rev. Richard Cobbold (son of her former employers) made Catchpole the subject of a novel, "The History of Margaret Catchpole" (London, 1845), which has often been reprinted since.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)